Bounds on Regularity of Quadratic Monomial Ideals

-Another measure of complexity of a graph is its \textit{genus}, which is defined as the genus of the smallest orientable surface on which $G$ can be drawn in such a way that edges of $G$ intersect only at the vertices \cite{MR1852593}.
+\end{thm} In \cite{MR3199032}, Fern\'{a}ndez-Ramos and Gimenez classified bipartite graphs whose edge ideals have regularity at most $3$.
+Using Corollary \ref{edgenbhd} and structural graph theory results we quickly recover their classification in Theorem \ref{thm:bipartite} Another measure of complexity of a graph is its \textit{genus}, which is defined as the genus of the smallest orientable surface on which $G$ can be drawn in such a way that edges of $G$ intersect only at the vertices \cite{MR1852593}.
 The famous case of planar graphs corresponds to genus $0$.
 Woodroofe showed in \cite{MR3249840} that planar graphs have regularity at most $4$ and this bound is tight.
 We generalize this bound to arbitrary genus:

 \begin{thm} Let $S_{g}$ be the orientable 2-dimensional manifold of genus $g$.
 Suppose that a graph $G$ is embedded into $S_{g}$.
 Then, regularity of $G$ is at most $\lfloor1+\sqrt{1+3g}\rfloor+2$. \end{thm} Note that this bound is also tight.
-Indeed, it is known by \cite{MR0349461} that the genus of the complete $m$-partite graph with every part of size two, $K_{m(2)}(=K_{2,2,\dots,2})$ is $\frac{(m-3)(m-1)}{3}$ for $m\not\equiv 2 \, (\text{mod } 3)$.
+Indeed, it is known by \cite{MR0349461} that the genus of the complete $m$-partite graph with every part of size two, $K_{m(2)}(=K_{2,2,\dots,2})$ is $\frac{(m-3)(m-1)}{3}$ for $m\not\equiv 2 \, (\text{mod} 3)$.
 Then, $\reg (K_{m(2)})\leq\lfloor1+\sqrt{1+3g}\rfloor+2=m+1$ which is tight.